jfellUA/GEOG696C_spatiotemporal_data_analysis/README.md

 I've provided a very simple `environment.yml` file in this repository for you to use in the course that will create an environment on your computer called `geog696c_python311`.
 This should work on all operating systems and on your particular installation whether you used Anaconda or Miniconda.
 It doesn't contain any computer-specific paths and it doesn't force any specific builds (except specifying Python 3.11).
 If you take a look at the file, you'll see that I've organized it in grouping for a clearer understanding of what we're installing for the course (which is relatively lean).

-To install and use the environment, type the following commands from a bash terminal (macos) or the Anaconda Prompt (NOT the Command Prompt or the Powershell):
+To install and use the environment, first download the `environment.yml` file in this repository (someplace easy to navigate to), then type the following commands in a bash terminal (for macos) or the Anaconda Prompt (NOT the Command Prompt or the Powershell) for Windows:

 ```
 conda env create -f environment.yml
 conda activate geog696c_python311
 ```

-A cheatsheet of additional `conda` commands can be found [here](https://conda.io/projects/conda/en/latest/user-guide/cheatsheet.html).
+A cheatsheet of additional `conda` commands you might find useful can be found [here](https://conda.io/projects/conda/en/latest/user-guide/cheatsheet.html).

 ## Integrated Development Environments (IDE)